wolves/thesis-phoenix/README.md

 9. Push to the branch (`git push origin my-new-feature`)
 10. Create new Pull Request

+## Premium Support

+Thesis Phoenix as an open source project is free to use and always will be.
+[Infinite Red](https://infinite.red/) offers premium Thesis Phoenix support and general mobile app design/development services.
+Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.

 ### Key Contributors

 * Jamon Holmgren [@jamonholmgren](https://twitter.com/jamonholmgren)